nahmisa/capstone-stash/README.md

 ### More Features
 * User can edit inventory
 * User can add supply per category
-* User can edit inventeory per category
+* User can edit inventory per category
 * User can edit supply dates (backdate)
 * User can ask for inventory longevity
 * Bot will send alerts when inventory runs low and remind mom to pump